nicholatian/citrite/README.md

 like what you’ve done but want some things changed, I’ll either tell you or do it myself depending on whether I’m preoccupied or not.

-_Note:_ It may be wise to open an issue and see how that goes over before taking the time to implement anything for the game.
+It may be wise to open an issue and see how that goes over before taking the time to implement anything for the game.

 __I have _X_ problem with your game.
 It’s a bug!__